epfl-ada/ada-2023-project-klech/README.md

 ## Abstract

 LLMs are trained on extremely large corpuses of texts, most of the time written by humans over decades.
-This makes them able to generate human-like sentences and reply to questions in a sound way - but do they *think* about semantic maps like humans as well?
+This makes them able to generate human-like sentences and reply to questions in a sound way.
+But do they *think* like humans as well?
 More specifically, can an LLM emulate through behavior the same thinking underpinning human semantic maps?
 To answer this question, we will enlist ChatGPT as a participant in Wikispeedia and evaluate its performance across a subset of popular but meaningfully diverse origin-goal page pairs previously played by humans.
 Our analysis will first parse ChatGPT's decisions for human 'readability' - that is, we will employ embeddings, TF-IDF vectorization on page content, and Wikispeedia-derived human semantic distances to determine if we, as humans, can justify ChatGPT's chosen paths.
-Otherwise, we will compare ChatGPT's paths to human paths, measuring levels of similarity in rounds-to-goal, 'zoom-in' / 'zoom-out', and rates of 'course correction', thereby quantifying ChatGPT's proximity to human strategization and ex-ante semantic mapping.
+We will then will compare ChatGPT's paths to human paths, measuring levels of similarity in rounds-to-goal, 'zoom-in' / 'zoom-out', and rates of 'course correction', thereby quantifying ChatGPT's proximity to human strategization and ex-ante semantic mapping.

 ## Research Questions